JerBouma/FinanceToolkit/README.md

 bollinger_bands = companies.technicals.get_bollinger_bands()
 ````

-For each object, it returns a multi-index in which both Apple and Microsoft are presented.
-For this example, I've selected just Apple to keep things organized but in essence it can be any list of tickers (no limit).
+Generally, the functions return a DataFrame with a multi-index in which all tickers, in this case Apple and Microsoft, are presented.
+To keep things manageable for this README, I've selected just Apple but in essence it can be any list of tickers (no limit).
 The filtering is done through using `.loc['AAPL']` and `.xs('AAPL', level=1, axis=1)` based on whether it's fundamental data or historical data respectively.

 ### Obtaining Historical Data